stassop/ReactNativeTodo/README.md

 });
 ```

 Notice that we don't have any additional checks for `ActivityIndicator`.
 That's because `findByType()` expects to find exactly one instance, otherwise it will throw an error.
-In this case the selector is the test.
+In this case, the selector is the test.

-Some good tips for testing components:
+Some tips for testing components:
   * Keep it simple, don't overthink it, test only the things that matter
   * Don't test styles unless it's essential the way the component works
   * Good code is testable code.
 If it isn't easy to test, consider changing your code